CELH Deadline: CELH Investors Have Opportunity To Lead Celsius Holdings, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 NEW YORK, Jan.
-12, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Celsius Holdings, Inc. (NASDAQ: CELH ) between February 29, 2024 and September 4, 2024, both dates inclusive (the "Class Period"), of the important January 21, 2025 lead plaintiff deadline.
+17, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock and sellers of puts of Celsius Holdings, Inc. (NASDAQ: CELH ) between February 29, 2024 and September 4, 2024, both dates inclusive (the "Class Period"), of the important January 21, 2025 lead plaintiff deadline.

-So what: If you purchased Celsius common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So what: If you purchased Celsius common stock or sold Celsius puts during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 What to do next: To join the Celsius class action, go to or call Phillip Kim, Esq. at 866-767-3653 or email [email protected] for more information.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court